 CHEM 315-L: Organic Chemistry Lab (Chemical Engineering)

 BIOL 172: Exploring Molecular Biology (Chemical and Biomedical Engineering)

 Each program also requires completion of the Drury CORE curriculum (typically completed by Drury students by the end of their junior year), as well as electives to complete a major.
 Those who enter at the end of their junior year must apply for a waiver of the senior residency requirement and typically transfer credit back to Drury to fulfill the 124 hours needed for graduation.
-Students also must meet Drury’s requirements for entry to pre-professional programs (see Pre-Professional Programs for more information).
+Students also must meet Drury’s requirements for entry to pre-professional programs.

 For admission to Washington University, an overall GPA of 3.25 or higher is required, as well as a 3.25 GPA in math and science.
 Applicants with lower GPAs are considered on a case-by-case basis.
 University of Missouri-Columbia requires an overall GPA of 2.0 or higher; 3.0 GPA is recommended.
 Students who have completed the prerequisite courses, meet the GPA guidelines and are recommended by the Drury program director are invited to apply for engineering study at either institution.
 Applications should typically be submitted by February 28 for admission in the fall.